Red (Taylor Swift song): Release

-To promote Red, Swift premiered one album track on Good Morning America and released it onto the U.S. iTunes Store, each week from September 24 until the album's release date of October 22, 2012, as part of a four-week release countdown.
+To promote Red, Swift premiered one album track on Good Morning America and released it onto the US iTunes Store, each week from September 24 until the album's release date of October 22, 2012, as part of a four-week release countdown.
 "Red" was released as the second promotional single from Red during the second countdown week, on October 2, 2012.
-The song was released to U.S. country radio as a single from the album on June 24, 2013, by Big Machine Records.
+The song was released to US country radio as a single from the album on June 24, 2013, by Big Machine Records.